 A friend of mine noted that she has the same “laugh face” I do.
 She is joy.
 She’s radiant.
 I’m in awe of her.
 I want to love like she does – fearlessly, fiercely, completely.
 Instead, every time I get close, I panic and self-destruct.

 But there’s hope for her.
-That’s really all I can do.

 “She’s who you could have been.”
 Haunting.
 Makes me want to cry.
 Who could you have been?
 Who could I have been?